 The Cozumel Carnival is the most important carnival in Southeast Mexico and on the Yucatan Peninsula.
 Many visitors come for the carnival to Cozumel from all over Mexico and from other countries to see the famous processions.
 The Cozumel Carnival gives a deep insight into the warmth of its inhabitants, combined with the magic of the Caribbean.
 History books tell that the carnival comes from ancient rituals dedicated to the gods.

 Every February, the Carnival transforms Cozumel into another world.
 The beautifully decorated streets fill with loud music and hot dances.
-The Cozumel Carnival begins already two weeks earlier: The Cozumel Carnival King and Queen have to be elected and the city is preparing to the upcoming Cozumel event.
+The Cozumel Carnival actually begins two weeks earlier: The Cozumel Carnival King and Queen have to be elected and the city is preparing to the upcoming event.

 Candidates compete on the radio and on the streets to win the election for the Cozumel Carnival King.
 During this time, the main square Benito Juarez is full of booths where typical food and Mexican beer can be bought.
 On election day, the candidates perform their show, accompanied by supporters and fans.

-After each performance at the Cozumel Carnival, the spectators can also dance, there is music until dawn.
+After each performance at the Cozumel Carnival, the spectators can also dance and there is music until dawn.
 Colorful costumes, decorated cars and the number of visitors make the carnival on Cozumel an event that is deeply connected to the island.

-El Cedral Fiesta of the holy cross – End of April, Beginning of Mai
+El Cedral Fiesta of the holy cross – End of April, Beginning of May

 Festivities Cozumel: El Cedral

 Probably the oldest and most traditional of all Cozumel festivities is the Fiesta de la Santa Cruz (Ceremony of the Holy Cross), which has been expanded into a large fair.
 The origin of the famous festivity on Cozumel was in the caste war, a cruel civil war on the Yucatan Peninsula.
-The Maya fought with incredible brutality against Creoles, in Mexico born decenders of Spaniards.
+The Maya fought with incredible brutality against Creoles, Mexican born descendants of the Spanish.

 A man named Casimiro Cardenas sought protection from the approaching Maya and hid in a church in the village of Saban.
 When the Maya attacked, the shelter proved useless and many of those seeking protection died.
 Even Casimiro was badly wounded and survived only thanks to a cross in his hand.
 Casimiro was grateful that he was still alive.
 Therefore, he swore to God to hold a festival in his honor and repeat it every year, should he ever reach a safe place.